afrind/warp-draft/draft-ietf-moq-transport.md

 ## Publisher Interactions

-Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}) and optional `Track Name`.
+Publishing through the relay starts with publisher sending PUBLISH control message with a `Track Namespace` ({{model-track}}) and optional `Track Name`.
-The ANNOUNCE enables the relay to know which publisher to forward a SUBSCRIBE to.
+The PUBLISH enables the relay to know which publisher is publishing this track or track namespace.

-Relays MUST verify that publishers are authorized to publish the content associated with the set of tracks whose Track Namespace or Track Name matches the ANNOUNCE.
+Relays MUST verify that publishers are authorized to publish the content associated with the set of tracks whose Track Namespace or Track Name matches the PUBLISH.
 Where the authorization and identification of the publisher occurs depends on the way the relay is managed and is application specific.

-A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher.
+A Relay can receive PUBLISH messages from multiple publishers for the same Track Namespace or Track and it SHOULD respond with the same response to each of the publishers, as though it was responding to an PUBLISH from a single publisher.

-When a publisher wants to stop new subscriptions for an announced namespace or track, it sends an UNANNOUNCE.
-A subscriber indicates it will no longer subscribe to tracks matching a ANNOUNCE message it previously responded ANNOUNCE_OK to by sending an ANNOUNCE_CANCEL.
+When a publisher wants to terminate an established namespace or track subscription, it sends SUBSCRIBE_DONE.
+A subscriber indicates it will no longer subscribe to tracks matching a namespace PUBLISH message it previously responded PUBLISH_OK to by sending an UNSUBSCRIBE.

 A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace or full track name.
 This MUST use an exact match on track namespace unless otherwise negotiated by the application.
-For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.
+For example, a SUBSCRIBE namespace=foobar, track=y message will be forwarded to the session that sent PUBLISH namespace=foobar.

-When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each publisher that has announced the subscription's namespace or full track name, unless it already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.
+When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each publisher that has a namespace subscription.
+If the relay has established subscriptions for the track or namespace in Forward Mode=0, it sends a SUBSCRIBE_UPDATE with Forward Mode=1.
+Unless it already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.

 When a relay receives an incoming ANNOUNCE for a given namespace or track, for